CROWN.

 This continued use directly relates to its survival.
 Today, it is the only one of numerous crowns owned and used by kings and emperors in the Middle Ages to have survived.

-Comprehensive material-science and conservation examinations are needed to better understand these processes, their origins and effects, and to devise the best possible protection/conservation procedures for the crown.
+Comprehensive material-science and conservation examinations were undertaken in order to better understand the fundamental processes, their origins and effects, and the crown itself.
+They also served to establish the best possible protection for preserving the crown into the future.

 In the first place, we would like to thank the Ernst von Siemens Kunststiftung and the Rudolf August Oetker-Stiftung for their generous support, which allowed us to initiate the project and begin work in 2022.